Drupal 7 has been released

-The latest version of Drupal, the 7th version has been released.
+The latest version of Drupal, version 7, has been released.

-You can learn more about Drupal 7 from this webpage and download it from here
+You can learn more about Drupal 7 from the official page and download it from here.

 Here is a list with what's new in drupal 7:

 - More secure implementation for scheduled tasks (cron.php).

 - More secure password system.

 - Modules can be updated via the web.

 - Administrative links to edit existing page elements are now available on each web page, without having to go to an administration page first.